BUEC500C1/news-analyzer-whunt1965/README.md

     - **Historical Query** (URI: *< EC2 Public IP >:8081/newsfeed/histquery/year=<year>&month=<month>&keywords=<keywords>*).
 Here, name year corresponds to a year (eg, 2020), month correponds to an English month name (eg, June), and keywords is a string of keywords to seach (with each keyword separated by an '&').
       - Example: *< EC2 Public IP >:8081/newsfeedhistquery/year=1998&month=June&keywords=arg1&arg2*
 - **nlp_analyzer:**
-  - The nlp_analyzer is available on port 8080 of the EC2 instance via the following URI *<EC2 Public IP>:8081/nlp/*.
+  - The nlp_analyzer is available on port 8080 of the EC2 instance via the following URI *<EC2 Public IP>:8081/nlp*.
 Specific functions of the API can be accessed at the following URIs via GET methods:
-    - **Sentiment analysis** (URI: *< EC2 Public IP >:8081/nlp/sentiment/< text >*): Here, "text is a JSON object of the following form: {"TEXT":"some%20text%20here"} - Note: spaces must be indicated with a "%20" character
+    - **Sentiment analysis** (URI: *< EC2 Public IP >:8081/nlp/sentiment/< string:text >*): Performs a sentiment analysis on a given text string
+        - @param< string:text > A text string (containing no '/' characters)
+        - @return a JSON object containing a single key ("Score") with a value of the associated sentiment score of the text
-    - **Entity Analysis** (URI: *< EC2 Public IP >:8081/nlp/entity/< text >*): Here, "text is a JSON object of the following form: {"TEXT":"some%20text%20here"} - Note: spaces must be indicated with a "%20" character
+    - **Entity Analysis** (URI: *< EC2 Public IP >:8081/nlp/entity/< string:text >*): Performs entity analysis on a given text string
+        - @param< string:text > A text string (containing no '/' characters)
+        - @return a JSON object containing a single key ("Entities") with a value of a list of entities extracted from the text
-    - **Entity Sentiment Analysis** (URI: *< EC2 Public IP >:8081/nlp/entitysentiment/< text >*): Here, "text is a JSON object of the following form: {"TEXT":"some%20text%20here"} - Note: spaces must be indicated with a "%20" character
+    - **Entity Sentiment Analysis** (URI: *< EC2 Public IP >:8081/nlp/entitysentiment/< string:text >*): Performs both entity and sentiment analysis on a given text string
+        - @param< string:text > A text string (containing no '/' characters)
+        - @return a JSON object containing a single key ("Results") with a value of a list of key-value pair entries.
+Within the list, each entry contains two key-value pairs: {"Entity":< entity name >,"Score":< sentiment score associated with the entity >}
-    - **Content Classification** (URI: *< EC2 Public IP >:8081/nlp/classifycontent/< text >*): Here, "text is a JSON object of the following form: {"TEXT":"some%20text%20here"} - Note: spaces must be indicated with a "%20" character
+    - **Content Classification** (URI: *< EC2 Public IP >:8081/nlp/classifycontent/< string:text >*): Performs content classification on a given string text
+        - @param< string:text > A text string (containing no '/' characters)
+        - @return a JSON object containing a single key ("Results") with a list of key-value pair entries.
+Within the list, each entry contains two key-value pairs: {"Content":< entity name >,"Score":< confidence score associated with the content >}